h8d13/Lighttpd-Steroids/README.md

 `$ sudo python3 run.py`

-This will simply run/attach the container with specified settings: If it's your first use use: `--rebuild` It should also have a proper close mechanism that will prompt for password.
+This will simply run/attach the container with specified settings: If it's your first use use: `--rebuild`

-Then open your browser to `https://localhost` if you used 443 or `https://localhost:8443` if you used another port.
+Then open your browser to `https://localhost`
 > Note: you will get a warning because of self-signed certificate.
-> You normally just accept.
+> You normally just accept press advanced > accept.

 ----